Landscape Feature: Ahuriri Lagoon (Repo/Wetland)

 This area was a significant mahinga kai, food source, site for Ngāi Tahu.
 It was particularly known for tuna (eel), manu (birds) including pūtakitaki (paradise duck), pārera (grey duck), raipō (black teal/scaup), pākura (pūkeko/swamp hen), tātā (brown duck), aruhe (fernroot), tutu (coriaria), kōareare (raupō/bulrush) and korari (flax flowers/stalks).

-The Ōtāwhito studio has a special connection with the following:
+The Ōtāwhito team has a special connection with the following:

 Landscape Feature: Halswell Quarry/Henderson’s Basin (Whakapai kōhatu/ Quarry) Colour: Karaka /Orange